Ajmer Rajasthan, India Travel Guide

 Similar to Savitri Temple, this trek to a hilltop temple is often less crowded.
 It provides different perspectives of the town and lake.

-Easy, gentle walks into the surrounding sand dunes, commonly put together with camel safaris for sunset experiences.
+Easy, easy walks into the surrounding sand dunes, commonly put together with camel safaris for sunset experiences.
 Explore the immediate desert landscape on foot.

 Always go with reputable operators for safaris or adventure activities.
-Stay hydrated during desert outings, especially in warmer months.
+Stay hydrated during desert outings, particularly in hotter months.
 Respect local customs and rules regarding movement in sacred areas.

 Pushkar features rich opportunities for cultural immersion, allowing direct connection with local traditions, arts, and spiritual practices.